Enlarged version: challenges to comprehension

 Virtualization can therefore be understood as an abstraction layer that allows multiple virtual machines, with heterogeneous operating systems to run in isolation, side-by-side on the same physical machine.
 It is widely promoted as the direction of development of computer-related processes, notably knowledge-related applications.
 The addition of intermediate layers provides an illusion of virtual machines, virtual networks, virtual storage, and even virtual services multiplexed on top of the physical resources and services.
 Virtualization then provides great flexibility to provision resources, customize resources for specific needs, simplify large-scale administration, provide performance guarantees, and enforce security policies.

-Artistic virtualization: Under the name Global Virtualization Council, and apparently with the encouragement of the US Department of Art & Technology, an international group of artists has been formed to "mobilize and coordinate artistic forces of virtualization internationally" following signature of the "Berlin Virtualization Charter" at the opening of the Transmediale 02 International Festival of Media (Berlin, 2002).
+Artistic virtualization: Under the name Global Virtualization Council, and apparently with the encouragement of the US Department of Art and Technology, an international group of artists has been formed to "mobilize and coordinate artistic forces of virtualization internationally" following signature of the "Berlin Virtualization Charter" at the opening of the Transmediale 02 International Festival of Media (Berlin, 2002).
 This was seen as potentially establishing conditions under which the most far-flung aspirations of humankind are ignited.
 Government officials and leading media artists from around the world were to endorse the global initiative promoting a radical aesthetic ideology in the larger political and social context.
 As mandated by the Global Virtualization Council, the Charter aims to promote:

 (a) international standards for socially-engaged interactivity and collective action;